-A BIER template can be created under the config>router context and provides a centralized BIER configuration where the operator can configure all the BIER parameters.
+A BIER template provides a centralized BIER configuration where the operator can configure all the BIER parameters.
 The BIER template contains the sub-domain to multi-topology mapping and other BIER configurations, such as the BFR ID and BIER prefix.

-Each sub-domain can contain a single IGP multi-topology (MT).
+Each sub-domain can contain a single IGP Multi-Topology (MT).
 Currently, SR OS only supports MT for IS-IS but not for OSPF.
 A BIER template can contain many MTs and SDs.
 Each SD has its own BIER prefix and BFR ID and can belong to a different MT.
 The default MT is ipv4-unicast MT.